jmwilson/ollie/README.md

     - frequency
     - period
     - amplitude/average/min/max/base/top/P-P voltage
-- set trigger source and slope
+- set trigger source and slope: "trigger on the external trigger", "trigger on the falling edge"
-- save screen captures to a USB drive
+- save screen captures to a USB drive: "take a screen shot"

+(full command training set is viewable on the snips console link below)

 Hardware used:
 - Raspberry Pi model 3A+